The Lands

 URBANA

-The Barony of Urbana
+The Province of Urbana

-Ruler: The Baron or Baroness of Urbana
+Ruler: The Viceroy of Urbana

-Subjects: All human residents whose parents were born in Urbana
+Subjects: All Human residents whose parents were born in Urbana

 THE WOODLAND REALM